Weedon Chapel Graveyard Schedule of Fees 2023/2024

 3.9 The grantee or his or her successors must inform the Clerk, and submit the appropriate documents, when the right of ownership has been transferred to another person.

 4.1 All requests for burials should be directed to the Clerk and no interment shall take place without the prior permission of the Clerk.

-4.2 The Notice of Interment must be given to the Clerk at least 3 working days prior to the interment although a provisional booking may be made by email or telephone prior to completing the Notice of Interment.
+4.2 The Notice of Interment must be given or emailed to the Clerk at least 5 working days prior to the interment although a provisional booking may be made by email or telephone prior to completing the Notice of Interment.